gettinToasty/Slackr/README.md

 # \*slackr

-[\*slackr](https://www.slackr.us) is a team messaging app for teams who want to do anything but work.
+[\*slackr](https://www.slackr.space) is a team messaging app for teams who want to do anything but work.
 It is built on a Rails backend using React and Redux to handle dynamic frontend rendering.

 ## Features and Implementation

-### Demo Account
+### Secure User Authentication
 ![*slackr Splash Page](docs/screenshots/login.png)

+Users who sign up for \*slackr can be assured that their passwords are protected, with passwords being stored a hashed digest using Rail's BCrypt gem, which is based on the Blowfish cipher, a cipher which to date has no effective cryptanalysis.
+It incorporates a salt to protect against rainbow table attacks and has a base iteration of ten rounds of hashing to protect against brute force measures.

 New visitors can easily preview all of \*slackr's functionality without signing up for their own account.
 Clicking on the Demo button logs a visitor in to a built-in Guest account, leading them to the tutorial channel.
+Guest data is cleared every 24 hours, so if users want their data to persist they should sign up for an actual account.

 ### Live Chat
 ![An example of a *slackr chatrooom](docs/screenshots/messaging.png)